misaka10023/ACSManager/README.md

 - Management controller keeps an SSH tunnel alive for port forwarding (direct / `-J` / double-ssh), restarts on disconnect, and cleans up before re-establishing.
 - Web UI for remote config edits, viewing state, tailing logs, and fetching container IP.
 - Logging goes to `logs/YYYY-MM-DD.log` plus console.
+- Container client helper (capture) can log in with RSA-encrypted password using config public key/cookies and query container IPs via instance-service API.
 - ConfigStore with atomic YAML/JSON read/write so the app and Web UI share the latest settings.

 ## Project layout